MathieuNls/bianca/bianca.md

 In parallel of the clustering of repositories based on their dependencies, we classify defect introducing commits (Section \ref{sec:bug-introduction}) and extract the blocks of code contained in defect introducing commits (Section \ref{sec:block-extract}).

-### Acquiring Dependencies {#sec:dep}
+### Building a project dependency graph {#sec:dep}

-In this first offline step, the dependencies of repositories are analyzed and saved into a single no-SQL graph database.
+In this step, the dependencies of repositories are analysed and saved into a single no-SQL graph database.
 Graph databases use graphs structures as a way to store and query information.
 In our case, each project is a node and is connected to its dependencies.
-Dependencies can be retrieved, in an automatic fashion, if projects use a dependency manager such as Maven.
+Dependencies can be automatically retrieved if projects use a dependency manager such as Maven.
-Dependency manager gathers, in one file, every dependencies of a project.

-Figure \ref{fig:network-sample} shows a simplified zoom of a dependencies graph for a project named \texttt{com.badlogicgames.gdx}.
+Figure \ref{fig:network-sample} shows a simplified view of a dependency graph for a project named \texttt{com.badlogicgames.gdx}.
-As shown, \texttt{badlogicgames.gdx} depends on projects owned by the same organization (i.e. badlogicgames) and other organization such as Google, Apple, and Github.
+As shown, \texttt{badlogicgames.gdx} depends on projects owned by the same organization (i.e., badlogicgames) and other organizations such as Google, Apple, and Github.

 ![Simplified Dependency Graph for \texttt{com.badlogicgames.gdx} (Zoomed from south of Figure \ref{fig:dep-graph})\label{fig:network-sample}](media/network-sample.png)

-### Clustering Projects {#sec:clust}
+### Clustering projects {#sec:clust}

 The Girvan–Newman algorithm [@Girvan2002; @Newman2004] detects communities by progressively removing edges from the original network.
 The connected components of the remaining network are the communities.